 Although some faster species, such as Sei, Bryde’s, and fin whales, will breach, they do it less often than slower whales, such as humpbacks, bowheads, gray whales, sperm whales, and right whales.

 Slower whales live in larger groups than faster, slimmer whales, which is why scientists believe that these whales breach more often.

-Humpback whales can often be seen breaching, as can right whales and sperm whales.
+Humpback whales are often seen as breaching, as right can and sperm whales.
 Humpback whales and sperm whales can sometimes be seen doing belly flops, but some will make a complete breach out of the water.

 Blue whales, fin whales, gray whales, sei whales, and minke whales can also be seen breaching.